ReactiveSets/toubkal/README.md

 ETA: January 31th 2016

-- 1515 continuous integration tests
+- 1519 continuous integration tests

 #### Main Goals:

-- Develop additional tests, goal is at least 2000 continuous integration tests
+- Develop additional tests, goal is at least 1750 continuous integration tests

-- Error handling:
+- Error routing and handling:
   - provide pipelet to filter-out errors using filter query [ { flow: [ '!', 'error' ] } ]
-  - provide pipelet to revert errors
+  - provide pipelet to revert errors (done)
   - filter may route errors based on error values
   - alter may alter error values

-- Query Tree else()
-  - Emits data events not routed to any other destination input
-  - Pipelet else() captures these events
-  - May be used to detect clients attempts to submit un-authorize data

-- Intergrate Safe Complex Query expressions into Query and Query_Tree

 #### Work in progress:

-- Facebook React server-side:
+- Error handling:
+  - Using revert() to recover from errors, by reverting add, remove, and update operations.

+- Complex authorizations and validation:
+  - using adds(), removes() and updates() to differentiate between Create, Delete and Update operations and apply authorization rules accordingly.
+  - using not_exists() to test appropriate existance on adds, removes and updates

+- Single page applications routing:
+  - using url_parse() and url_pattern()

+- Reinstate update as a first-class operation, making it easier to handle updates

+- Server-side rendering:
   - using html_parse() to insert elements into a DOM tree
   - using html_serialize() to rebuild modified html to server
+  - using $query_selector() to select into htmlparse2 tree
+  - using $to_dom() to modify htmlparse2 tree (not implemented)

 - Dropbox file sharing for photo albums (developped and tested in demo repository)

+#### Completed Work:

+- Improve programming patterns using pipelet methods:
+  - Compose()
+  - Singleton()
+  - Multiton()
+  - trough()

+- Pipelets manipulating operations:
+  - adds(): filter add operations, useful when these have a strict Create semantic
+  - removes(): filter remove operations, useful when these have a strict Delete semantic
+  - updates(): filter update operations, useful when these have a strict Update semantic
+  - revert(): transforms adds into removes, removes into adds, swap remove and add into updates

+- Additional functional stateless pipelets:
+  - map(): allows to emit zero or 1 value for each source value
+  - flat_map(): allows to emit zero to n values for each source value

+- Additional functional stateful pipelets:
+  - group(): emit grouped values into content attribute

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
-output()                            | Retrieves a global reference for an output pipelet set by set_output() set_output()                        | Sets a global reference for an ouput pipelet revert()                            | Revert operations, adds to removes, removes to adds, updates are swapped
+$query_selector()                   | Emits a node if query selector found, used as a parameter to $to_dom() output()                            | Retrieves a global reference for an output pipelet set by set_output() set_output()                        | Sets a global reference for an ouput pipelet revert()                            | Revert operations, adds to removes, removes to adds, updates are swapped